bcgov/startup-sample-project-aws-containers/README.md

 make setup-aws-infrastructure
 ```

-Once the process completes, it will print a URL `alb_hostname` that will be needed in oder to create your request for a public url with the CloudOps team.
+Once the process completes, it will print a URL `alb_hostname` that will be needed in order to create your request for a public url with the CloudOps team.

 To deploy a specfic version of the container image: